brendanml/bookboard/README.md

 ## 📜 Devlog

+### 🗓️ April 3

+- ✅ added prototype pages to frontend for layout purposes.
+- ✅ added recommendations to home page

 ### 🗓️ April 2

 - ✅ Fixed matching on the backend and ensured it appears correctly on the frontend.